CaptainDevon/Machine-Learning-Workflow/README.md

 This project aims to predict whether a patient has diabetes based on medical input data.
 The prediction model is built using a supervised machine learning algorithm and follows a structured machine learning workflow to ensure systematic processing of information and model accuracy.

-## Project Structure
+## Project Files

 The project consists of the following files:

+1. **pima-data.csv**
-1. **pima-data.csv** - The dataset used for training and testing the machine learning model.
-This dataset contains medical information used to predict diabetes.
+   - The dataset used for training and testing the machine learning model.
+   - It contains various medical features that are used to predict diabetes outcomes.

-2. **machine learning workflow.txt** - A document explaining the phases involved in building a machine learning model, from problem definition to model refinement.
+2. **machine learning workflow.txt**
+   - This document describes the phases involved in building the machine learning model.
+   - It covers steps from defining the problem to refining the model, ensuring that a repeatable workflow is followed.

+3. **diabetes_predictor.ipynb**
-3. **diabetes predictor.ipynb** - A Jupyter Notebook that contains the implementation of the diabetes predictor model.
-It includes code for data preprocessing, model training, testing, and evaluation.
+   - A Jupyter Notebook that contains the implementation of the diabetes predictor model.
+   - Includes code for data preprocessing, model training, testing, and evaluation.

 ## Machine Learning Workflow